 National Parks Traveler is published by National Park Advocates, LLC, P.O.
 Box 980452, Park City, UT 84098

-When it was launched in August 2005, National Parks Traveler became the Internet’s very first site dedicated to covering America’s National Park System and the National Park Service on a daily basis.
+Since August 2005 National Parks Traveler has been the Internet’s only site dedicated to covering America’s National Park System and the National Park Service on a daily basis.

 The Traveler is not a static site built around park statistics and trail descriptions and is not strictly a travelogue.
 Rather, it offers readers a unique multimedia blend of news, feature content, debate, and discussion all tied to America's national parks.